ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/ParameterID/general_information/setup.rst

 In the ``isr.c``  the members of the :ref:`uz_Actual_values_struct` struct inside the :ref:`uz_ParameterID_Data_struct` have to be assigned with the measurement values needed for the identification.
 Furthermore, the ``uz_ParameterID_step`` function needs to be called as well.
 Two functions ``uz_ParameterID_Controller`` and ``uz_ParameterID_generate_DutyCycle`` are used in the code below as well.
 These exemplary functions are included in the ParameterID-library, to ease the use of it.
 They include the uz_FOC and a function to generate the DutyCycles for the halfbridges.
-They are technically not required for the ParameterID and can be replaced by your own control algorithm, if desired.
+They are technically not required for the ParameterID and can, if desired, be replaced by your own control algorithm.

 .. code-block:: c
   :linenos: